 Mollie Rose Canzona is a doctoral candidate and instructor in the Department of Communication.
-Her research focuses on family coping during health challenges (e.g. cancer and chronic disease) and patient-provider communication.
-She is particularly interested in how illness uncertainty, communication about taboo topics, and social support are tied to health outcomes across the life span.
+Her research focuses on family coping during health transitions and patient-provider communication and training.
+She is particularly interested in how illness uncertainty and communication about taboo/challenging topics are tied to health outcomes across the life span.

-Currently, Ms. Canzona is contributing to three programs of research centered on: (1) mother-daughter breast cancer coping; (2) technology, interpersonal commmunication, and prenatal care; (3) patient-provider communication and lung cancer screening, and (4) online social support and stigmatized health conditions.
-Her dissertation research is examining breast cancer survivor, partner, and clinician narratives regarding sexual health in an effort to enhance biopsychosocial care.
+Currently, Ms. Canzona is contributing to research centered on: (1) mother-daughter breast cancer coping; (2) technology, interpersonal commmunication, and prenatal care; (3) patient-provider communication and lung cancer screening, and (4) online social support and disordered eating.
+Her dissertation examines breast cancer survivor, partner, and clinician narratives regarding sexual health in an effort to enhance biopsychosocial care.

 Fisher, C.L. & Canzona, M. (2014).Health care interactions in older adulthood.
 In Lange, P. (Ed.), Handbook of Lifespan Communication.
 New York: Peter Lang.